tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 configure MAC parameters like type of MAC.

-The former, ``ns3::NqosWifiMacHelper``, supports creation of MAC instances that do not have 802.11e/WMM-style QoS nor 802.11n-style High throughput (HT) support enabled.
+The former, ``ns3::NqosWifiMacHelper``, supports creation of MAC instances that do not have 802.11e/WMM-style QoS nor 802.11n-style High throughput (HT) nor 802.11ac-style Very High throughput (VHT) support enabled.

 For example the following user code configures a non-QoS and non-HT MAC that will be a non-AP STA in an infrastructure network where the AP has